Dresden Green Vault burglary: Legal

 In September 2021, German prosecutors charged six men over the theft, accusing them of organised robbery and arson.
-The German nationals, aged 22 to 28, who belong to the Remmo-Clan, an infamous family with Arabic migration-background in Berlin, are accused of breaking into the eastern city's Green Vault museum and stealing 21 pieces of jewellery containing more than 4,300 diamonds with a total insured value of at least 113.8 million euros ($120 million).
+The German nationals, aged 22 to 28, who belong to the Remmo Clan, an infamous family of Mhallami background in Berlin, were accused of breaking into the eastern city's Green Vault museum and stealing 21 pieces of jewellery containing more than 4,300 diamonds with a total insured value of at least €113.8 million ($120 million).

-Prosecutors say they laid a fire just before the break-in to cut the power supply for street lights outside the museum, and also set fire to a car in a nearby garage before fleeing to Berlin.
-Prosecutors said the suspects, who are all in custody, have not responded to the accusations against them.
-CCTV footage shows suspects using a hammer to break a glass case inside the museum.
+Prosecutors said they laid a fire just before the break-in to cut the power supply for street lights outside the museum, and also set fire to a car in a nearby garage before fleeing to Berlin.
+Prosecutors said the suspects, who were all in custody, had not responded to the accusations against them.
+CCTV footage showed suspects using a hammer to break a glass case inside the museum.

-Two of the suspects are already serving sentences for participating in another major heist, the theft of a 100-kilogram Canadian gold coin dubbed the "Big Maple Leaf" from Berlin's Bode Museum in 2017.
-The coin, with an estimated value of 3.75 million euros, has not been recovered.
-Authorities suspect it was cut into smaller pieces and sold off.The indictment was filed at the state court in Dresden, which will now have to decide whether and when to bring the case against the men to trial.
+Two of the suspects were already serving sentences for participating in another major heist, the theft of a 100-kilogram Canadian gold coin dubbed the "Big Maple Leaf" from Berlin's Bode Museum in 2017.
+The coin, with an estimated value of €3.75 million, has not been recovered.
+Authorities suspect it was cut into smaller pieces and sold off.
+The indictment was filed at the state court in Dresden, which will now have to decide whether and when to bring the case against the men to trial.

+On May 16, 2023, five members of the Remmo family were convicted by a court in Dresden.
+They are Rabieh Remmo, Wissam Remmo, Bashir Remmo, and two younger people whose identities were not released to the public.

 Response

 It was feared that the thieves would alter the stolen works to sell them on the black market.
-Museum officials begged the thieves not to melt down any of the gold or otherwise harm the artefacts.
+Museum officials begged the thieves not to melt down any of the gold or otherwise harm the artifacts.
 The General Director of Dresden's state art collections told reporters that the stolen jewels could not be sold on the art market legally as they were too well known to collectors.

-Saxony's Minister-President Michael Kretschmer used Twitter to denounce the crime, saying "not only the state art collections were robbed, but we Saxons."
+Saxony's Minister-President Michael Kretschmer denounced the crime on Twitter, saying "not only the state art collections were robbed, but we Saxons."

-The museum reopened on 27 November 2019, although the Green Vault remained closed.
+The museum reopened on 27 November 2019, although the Green Vault remained closed until reopening in August 2024 with most of the stolen items returned to their displays.

 Recovery

 In December 2022 it was announced that a large portion of the stolen items had been recovered.
 Thirty-one of the items were returned to the museum after being seized by Berlin authorities, after being told the location by the lawyers of the six suspects in custody.
-The information had been shared as part of some exploratory talks between the defense and prosecution towards a potential settlement that would have resulted in all of the items returned.